ShrutiParulekar/SevaHealthAI/README.md

 [![LangChain](https://img.shields.io/badge/LangChain-Latest-orange.svg)](https://langchain.com/)
 [![MCP](https://img.shields.io/badge/MCP-FastMCP-purple.svg)](https://github.com/anthropics/fastmcp)

 **SevaHealth AI** is an intelligent healthcare assistant that helps users find nearby hospitals and access healthcare information using AI-powered search and recommendations.
 Built for the WiBD Hackathon, this project demonstrates the power of Model Context Protocol (MCP), LangGraph, and modern web technologies to create an accessible healthcare solution.
+It can talk in any language.

 ## 🌟 Features